 Why Are Semiconductors Important?

-Beyond their role in technology, semiconductors are important for national security and global competitiveness.
-Countries that lead in semiconductor technology have a strong advantage in the world market because they can produce the most advanced electronics.
-By making semiconductors in the United States, we reduce our dependence on other countries so that critical systems—like those used in defense and communication—are secure and reliable.
+By making semiconductors in the United States, we reduce our dependence on other countries so critical systems—like those used in defense and communications—are secure and reliable.
 NeoCity’s work in Osceola County is shaping local growth while keeping our country safe and competitive globally.

-Fun Facts About Semiconductors
+7 Fun Facts About Semiconductors

 Smaller but Mightier